Pearl’s Deluxe Burgers, San Francisco

 Vanilla Milk Shake ($3.99) was decent but not overly thick or sweet.

 Chili Dog ($6.99) was a bit on the salty side with a thin chili sauce.

 Pearl’s Deluxe Burgers service was fine.
 It took about 5 minutes for the burger to be brought to us.
-The place was pretty small.
+The place was pretty small and cramped.
 If we wanted a good burger, we’d definitely consider this place.
-It is one of the best burgers around, a little better than Custom Burger, and Mo’s in San Francisco, but a lot better than the average burger.
-Burger Bar in Macy’s Downtown San Francisco also has very good burgers and a nice atmosphere, but higher prices.
+It is one of the best cheap burgers around, a little better than Custom Burger, and Mo’s in San Francisco, but a lot better than the average burger at McDonalds or In and Out.
+Burger Bar in Macy’s Downtown San Francisco also has very good burgers and a nice atmosphere, but even higher prices.